friendlyanon/Sajtkukac/README.md

  working.
  * `Check for updates`: allows the user to manually check for a new update and then apply it automatically.
+ * `License`: shows the license dialog containing the GPLv3 notice.
  * `About`: shows the about dialog.
  * `Exit`: reloads Explorer to reset the UI and terminatesthe software.